-Archaeology Summer Camps
+Archaeology Summer Camps Are Back!

 Overnight campers stay in our air-conditioned field house with bunk beds and bathrooms.
 Most meals are prepared on the premises; dietary restrictions can typically be accommodated.

-With the exception of the two nights spent in Cherokee, campers stay in the Exploring Joara Foundation’s air-conditioned field house with bunk beds and bathrooms.
+With the exception of the night spent in Cherokee, campers stay in the Exploring Joara Foundation’s air-conditioned field house with bunk beds and bathrooms.
 Most meals are prepared on the premises; dietary restrictions can typically be accommodated.
 During the Cherokee trip, campers stay in a hotel and eat at restaurants (all costs of the trip are included in the camp fee).

-The minimum fee for airport transportation service is $85 each way, although the fee may increase if the camper is officially traveling as an “unaccompanied minor” or if additional overnight stays are involved.
+For an additional fee, we can provide transportation to/from Charlotte Douglas International Airport and Raleigh-Durham International Airport for campers traveling from out of state.
+Before booking flights, please contact the Camp Director to ensure that our staff can accommodate the proposed itinerary.
+The minimum fee for airport transportation service is $100 each way, although the fee may increase if the camper is officially traveling as an “unaccompanied minor” or if additional overnight stays are involved.
 Campers are also responsible for any baggage fees imposed by the airline.
 For additional information, please contact Theresa Shebalin (919-749-5212).

 Enrollment Information and Forms

 To enroll in one of our camps, download the appropriate forms below.
 We recommend that you return your application quickly to secure your enrollment.

 Mail Applications and Emergency Contact and Medical Forms to: